Historic SpaceX launch postponed because of stormy weather

 With this launch, he said, "everybody can look up and say, 'Look, the future is so much brighter than the present.
 And I really hope that this is an inspiration to the world."

-The mission would put Musk and SpaceX in the same league as only three spacefaring countries - Russia, the U.S. and China, all of which gave sent astronauts into orbit.
+The mission would put Musk and SpaceX in the same league as only three spacefaring countries - Russia, the U.S. and China, all of which have sent astronauts into orbit.

-"What today is about is reigniting the dream of space and getting people fired up about the future," he said in a NASA interview before the flight was scrubbed.
+"What today is about is reigniting the dream of space and getting people fired up about the future," Musk said in a NASA interview before the postponement.

-A solemn-sounding Musk said he felt his responsibilities most strongly when he saw the astronauts' wives and sons just before launch.
+A solemn-sounding Musk said he felt his responsibilities most strongly when he saw the astronauts' wives and sons just before the launch attempt.
 He said he told them: "We've done everything we can to make sure your dads come back OK."

-NASA pushed ahead with the launch despite the viral outbreak but kept the guest list at Kennedy extremely limited and asked spectators to stay at home.
-Still, beaches and parks along Florida's Space Coast are open again, and hours before the launch, cars and RVs already were lining the causeway in Cape Canaveral.
+NASA pushed ahead with the launch preparations despite the viral outbreak but kept the guest list at Kennedy extremely limited and asked spectators to stay at home.
+Still, cars and RVs lined the roads around Cape Canaveral, with people staking out viewing spots.

-The space agency also estimated 1.7 million people were watching the launch preparations online during the afternoon.
+The space agency also estimated 1.7 million people were watching the launch preparations online.

-Among the sightseers was Erin Gatz, who came prepared for both rain and pandemic.
-Accompanied by her 14-year-old daughter and 12-year-old son, she brought face masks and a small tent to protect against the elements.
+Among the spectators was Erin Gatz, who came prepared for both rain and pandemic.
+Accompanied by her 14-year-old daughter and 12-year-old son, she brought face masks and a small tent.

 She said the children had faint memories of watching in person one of the last shuttle launches almost a decade ago when they were preschoolers.